Toulouse Cathedral: History

-The Romanesque cathedral
+The Romanesque cathedral (mostly replaced)

 The cathedral is said to have been built atop the foundations of a chapel constructed in the 3rd century by Saint Saturnin, sent to Christianize the Gauls and martyred in Toulouse.
 It is said to have been reconstructed by Saint Exuperius, Bishop of Toulouse, one hundred and fifty years later.
 This first documented cathedral is recorded at the beginning of the 5th century, but nothing remains of the original building.

 A Romanesque cathedral was constructed on the same site beginning in about 1078.
 The Romanesque structure was smaller than the present church; it was probably about twenty meters wide and 85 meters long.
 It probably had a massive west front with two towers, a nave with three vessels, and a chevet in three parts extending outwards.
 The lower portions had oculi at the west.
 It included works of classical sculpture, such as a votive altar, probably from an earlier church.
 Examples are now displayed in the Musée Saint-Raymond in Toulouse.
 This early building was probably begun by bishop Isarn (1071 to 1105), and was continued by his successor Amiel (1105 to 1139).

-13th–16th century
+13th–16th century: two distinct Gothic styles

 At the beginning of the 13th century (1210–1220), as the church received several large donations, the nave was largely rebuilt atop the vestiges of the earlier cathedral.
 The style of the new nave is often called "Raymondine", for Raymond VI, Count of Toulouse.
 It was the first important example of southern French Gothic architecture.
 Most of the cathedral today dates from this period.
 The surviving Romanesque portions include the south wall of the choir and the partitions in the north and south of the present nave.
 Other surviving Romanesque features include the two oculi, or circular windows, and in a particular feature of southern Gothic, the walls are reinforced by massive buttresses against the wall, rather than the northern style of flying buttresses further away.

 In 1271, with the death of the Count of Toulouse, the city and its province became part of the Kingdom of France.
 The new bishop, Bertrand de L'Isle-Jourdain, quickly adopted the High Gothic and Rayonnant style established in northern France.
 In about 1272, he commissioned a new architect, probably Jean Deschamps, who was building Narbonne Cathedral, to construct the new choir in the northern style.
 The new choir that he planned was entirely different from the earlier nave; it was much wider, and was set to one side, rather than on a straight axis with the nave.
 It was to be built and decorated largely with cut stone, like northern Gothic cathedrals, rather than brick.
 It was evident that the architect expected that the old nave would be demolished and rebuilt to match the style of the choir.
 However, the Bishop died in 1286, and financial and political difficulties intervened.
 The construction slowed down and stopped.